 The life of Gandhi, and for that matter, his quests, are often subject to scrutiny, wonderment, and amazement due in large part to cultural differences, influences, life experiences, and happenstance.
-Some with Western philosophies may find it hard to imagine all of the different pieces that came together to make a timid, shy, and unsure person a national hero, leader, and treasure (Bondurant, n.d.).
+Some with Western philosophies may find it hard to imagine all the different pieces that came together to make a timid, shy, and unsure person a national hero, leader, and treasure (Bondurant, n.d.).
 What follows is not a glorification of Gandhi.
-Instead, it is a leadership lesson worth consideration.
+Instead, it is a leadership lesson worth considering.
 I think Americans can learn a lot from his story.
-Of course, Gandhi was not perfect, and he had some flaws and habits that some find questionable.
+Of course, Gandhi was not perfect and had some flaws and habits that some find questionable.
 However, that in and of itself should help demonstrate some of the coming points.
 Approach what follows with an open mind.

 Liberty is a concept most are at least familiar with.
-It is the basic philosophy that identifies the condition to which an individual has the right to behave according to one’s own personal responsibility and free will.
+It is the basic philosophy that identifies the condition to which an individual has the right to behave according to one’s responsibility and free will.
 Generally speaking, most people believe this to be a fundamental human experience.
 During the time of Gandhi, though, only a select few around the world enjoyed such freedoms.
 In this case, we speak of the British, the oppressors of India and South Africa.
 Of course, it does not take a man of great insight to see that oppression is fundamentally wrong.
-Gandhi recognized that as individuals, we are born free and that our only masters or monsters to conquer should be ourselves.
+Gandhi recognized that we are born free as individuals and that our only masters or monsters to conquer should be ourselves.
 Gandhi once said, “The only tyrant I accept in this world is the ‘still small voice’ within me” (Gandhi M., The essential gandhi: An anthology of his writings on his life, work, and ideas., 2002).

 With that being said, we must also understand that the world (or your country) does not operate by the hands of one man alone; even Gandhi understood this.
 Gandhi once said, “Interdependence is and ought to be as much the ideal of man as self-sufficiency.
 Man is a social being.
 Without interrelation with society he cannot realize his oneness with the universe or suppress his egotism.
 His social interdependence enables him to test his faith and to prove himself on the touchstone of reality” (Gandhi M., Young India., 1929).
 This is reminiscent of Rousseau’s statement that “Man is born free, and everywhere he is in chains” (Rippey, 2001).
 Are these socialistic or communistic ideas, or do they speak to the need for unification?
 It would seem as though Gandhi understood that we are often bound by one another as a society.
-As a species, we do often operate in packs.
+As a species, we often operate in packs.

 Perhaps the mesh came with his Western-influenced education that gave him insight into basic American ideas that we are all born with certain unalienable rights but that we need one another to secure these rights.
 If so, perhaps it reflects Thomas Paine’s statement that “Society in every state is a blessing, but government even in its best state is but a necessary evil; in it’s worst state an intolerable one; for when we suffer, or are exposed to the same miseries by a government, which we might expect in a country without government, our calamity is heightened by reflecting that we furnish the means by which we suffer” (Common Sense, 1776).
 One can only speculate on the inner workings and reasoning of Gandhi.